The Half Sister

 Catherine has written for Radio 4 and had short stories and poetry published in many anthologies and publications.
 Her novella and short story collection Rooms of the Mind was published by Cinnamon Press in 2011.
 She has a Masters, with Distinction , in Creative Writing from Oxford Brookes University.

-When Ruth Ardingly and her family first drive up form London in their grim-encrusted car and view The Well, they are enchanted by a jewel of a place, a farm that appears to offer everything the family are searching for.
+When Ruth Ardingly and her family first drive up form London in their grime-encrusted car and view The Well, they are enchanted by a jewel of a place, a farm that appears to offer everything the family are searching for.
 An opportunity for Ruth.
 An escape for Mark.
 A home for their grandson Lucien.

 But The Well’s unique glory comes at a terrible price.
 Ruth becomes increasingly isolated as she struggles to explain why her land flourishes whilst her neighbours’ produce withers and dies.
 As The Well envelopes them, her paradise becomes a prison, Mark’s dream a recurring nightmare, and Lucien’s playground a grave.